Skip to content

 Vladka Meed:

 Students will be motivated to learn about the prominent role women had in Jewish resistance groups.
-Using primary sources and seeing the role Vladka Meed played in impacting history and how she was impacted by historical events, students will understand the difference each person can make.
+This activity focuses on the use of primary sources to encourage students to reflect on the role that Vladka Meed played in history and the difference that each person can make in impacting others.